About

 Meet Rachael (Rae) Pecore-Valdez, she/her

-- Nature Connection Mentor
+• Nature Connection Mentor

 I was born on a farm near Aurora, Oregon, or the homelands of the Ahantchuyuk band of the Kalapuya people, Molalla, Confederated Tribes of the Grand Ronde and of the Siletz (https://native-land.ca/).
 Raised by strong nature mentors in a multi-faith community, I learned about local plants and trees early on through stories.
 With family roots in the Northwest, and ancestors from French Canada, Norway, Ireland, Scotland, Germany, and Carpatho-Rusyn villages in Slovakia, I come from the stories of many places.

-At Oregon State University, I studied BioResource Research and completed an honors thesis evaluating a biomarker for pesticide exposure in juvenile steelhead.
+At OSU, I studied BioResource Research and completed an honors thesis evaluating a biomarker for pesticide exposure in juvenile steelhead.
 While I adored nerding out on science, I knew the lens of Western science was missing the big picture, or how all the dots relate.
 This led to an MS in Holistic Science at the University of Plymouth/Schumacher College in SW England.
 It was there, near the place where England launched a colonial culture westward, that I studied a decolonizing approach to scientific inquiry that values multiple ways of knowing, including a role for feeling, or heart.

 Working in the field of conservation is a great joy, however, a focus on nature goes hand in hand with an awareness of pollution and stressed out ecosystems.
 Pollution (including climate change), environmental injustice and increased human/wildlife conflicts with habitat loss are real and painful!
 I find that walking and sitting among trees is vital to my mental health.
-As a neurodivergent person with sensory processing sensitivities, trees and rivers have been my go-to places of calm since I was a child.
+As a neurodivergent person, trees and rivers have been my go-to places of calm since I was a child.
 I also maintain a personal practice of Tension Release Exercises (TRE®) to shake off stress and keep going.
 I became a certified TRE® provider in 2022.

 It’s been a winding trail, but I’m excited to share all the ways of reading nature and giving back that I have learned.
 As a Habitat Consultant, Educator and TRE® Provider, my working philosophy is rooted in a trauma-informed, equity-centered and place-based approach.